apify/apify-docs/sources/platform/actors/running/actor_standby.md

 If you're using an Actor built by someone else, see its Information tab to find out how the input should be passed.

 Generally speaking, Actors in Standby mode behave as standard HTTP servers.
 You can use any of the existing [HTTP request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) like GET, POST, PUT, DELETE, etc. You can pass the input via [HTTP request query string](https://en.wikipedia.org/wiki/Query_string) or via [HTTP request body](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#body).

+## How do I authenticate my requests

+The authentication of requests to Actor Standby works the same as [with the Apify API](../../integrations/programming/api.md).
+To authenticate a request, add your [API token](../../integrations/programming/api.md#api-token) either:

+- to your request's `Authorization` header as `Bearer <token>` (e.g. `Authorization: Bearer my_apify_token`).
+This is the recommended option, as it will prevent the token being logged in server logs.
+- as the `token` parameter to your request's URL (e.g. `https://rag-web-browser.apify.actor/search?query=apify&token=my_apify_token`).
+This is useful if you can't modify the request headers.

 ## Can I still run the Actor in normal mode